simonbrunel/qtpromise/docs/qtpromise/qpromise/convert.md

 ```

 If `U` has a [converting constructor](https://en.cppreference.com/w/cpp/language/converting_constructor)
-from `T`, it is used to convert the value:
+from `T`, i.e., a non-explicit constructor with a single argument accepting `T`, it is used to
+convert the value:

 ```cpp
 QPromise<QByteArray> input = {...}